zaste/qwik-lit-builder-stack/README.md

 ---

-Built with ❤️ using Qwik, LIT, and Builder.io
+Built with ❤️ using Qwik, LIT, Builder.io, and Supabase